incazteca/bookworm/README.md

 named `bookworm` will be in your `$GOPATH/bin` directory.
 Execute `bookworm` to start the server which will be available on port 8080.

+# Dependencies

+There are no additional dependencies.
+This project is good to GO!

 # Usage

 The bookworm server is available on port 8080.